 Running Time: 116 minutes

 Let me start this review by admitting I am not a diehard Ghostbusters (1984, 1989) fan.
-I rewatched the 1984-movie as a young adult and grew to respect it for its comedic talents, unique genre-blending identity, and unforgettable deadpan humor.
+I rewatched the 1984-movie as a young adult and respected it for its comedic talents, unique genre-blending identity, and unforgettable deadpan humor.
 That being said, I did not grow up worshiping the franchise nor do I have much patience for film comedy in general.
 Outside of genre-satires like Tremors (1990-2004), Krampus (2015), Starship Troopers (1997), or the works of Edgar Wright, comedy may be my least favorite genre in cinema.
-As I’ve stated numerous times on this site, most modern American comedies are little more than lightly edited improv, with actors awkwardly talking at each other in close-up over and over and over and over again for 90-120 minutes, occasionally taking breaks for poop, fart, or sex jokes.
+As I’ve stated numerous times on this site, most modern American comedies are little more than lightly edited improv, with actors talking at each other in close-up for 90-120 minutes, occasionally taking breaks for poop, fart, or sex jokes.

 Which brings us to Paul Feig.
 While the man puts more effort into his film comedies (Bridesmaids , The Heat , Spy ) than most, and he is able to write a screenplay worth a damn, his comedies retain the same stale, generic, improv-style of mainstream Hollywood comedies.
 The only thing that distinguishes his filmmography from the likes of Judd Apatow, Adam McKay, and Todd Phillips is that his films star female comedians.

 And that brings us to Sony’s 2016 Ghostbusters-remake.
 Upon hearing that Sony was rebooting the title with an all-female cast in mid-2015, my first reaction was: “Everyone’s gonna reject it.
 It’s gonna flop!”
 So far, based on my calculations, my predictions weren’t far off.
 Why?